Table of Contents

-When you sign in to your ETS account, you’ll be able to view your most recent GRE score report, which will contain your official scores for all three sections.
+When you sign in to your ETS account and check your GRE score, you’ll be able to view your most recent GRE score report, which will contain your official scores for all three sections.
 It also includes information about any schools that have received a copy of your scores.

 Your GRE score report contains a few pieces of information.
 The first thing you’ll see are your scores for each of the GRE exam sections.
 You’ll also get to see the percentile you fall into.

 More than 400,000 students take the exam each year, so this gives you an idea of how you stack up compared to other test-takers.

 After your most recent scores, your score report will contain the history of each GRE general test and subject test you’ve taken, along with the scores you received on each test.

 Finally, the score report will list the schools that you’ve sent scores to.
 This list shows which scores you sent and the dates you sent them.

 The information you’ll find on your Official Score report includes:

 - Your contact information, such as your name, phone number, and email

 - The graduate major you want to study

 - Your percentile rank based on your scores